Employer Work Study Information & Resources

 How does an employer confirm a student's Work-Study eligibility?

-Students confirmed eligible for Work-Study will receive, from the Office of Financial Aid and Registrar, a Work-Study Award Confirmation E-mail which contains:
+Students confirmed eligible for Work-Study will receive, from the Office of Financial Aid, a Work-Study Award Confirmation E-mail which contains:

 - instructions telling the student to forward the E-mail to their employer,

 What if the student does not have the Work-Study Award Confirmation E-mail from the Office of Financial Aid?

 Students who do not have this E-mail can request one from One Stop Student Services.
 The E-mail will be generated the next day after Work-Study eligibility is confirmed.